[ Printer Friendly Version ] [ Report Abuse ]

 “What?” she asked, glad that she had an opportunity to confront this head on without admitting to eavesdropping.
 He hated it when she eavesdropped on him.
 The most recent time that she'd done it before the previous weekend had been in the seventh year of Hogwarts, and he hadn't spoken to her for almost two weeks – and that had been with admitting it the very next day.

 He shrugged and looked away from her.
 “I dunno.
 I just... you talk about him a lot.
 And – er –”

 He trailed off, which left her wondering which part of that sentiment she should tackle first.
-“Scorpius, I love you.”
+“Scorpius, remember how I just threw myself at you?
+I love you.”
 He smiled a little, and she felt a slight sense of relief that she'd chosen right.
 She often didn't have the best judgment with these sorts of things.
 “And he's my boss, and he's involved with Lavender, and he's like fifteen years older than me.”

 “I know.
 It – I just –”